rse/audio-setup/audio-basics.md

   LKFS   | Loudness K-weighted relative to Full Scale (ITU-R BS.1770) RMS    | Root Mean Square

-  The dB/LU is a relative unit with `1 dB = 1 LU`.
-Actually, each unit of dB XX, LUFS, LKFS or RMS is equal to 1 dB.

   The relation of the absolute units is `db FS ~~ LUFS ~~ LKFS ~~ RMS`.
-  The differences are how the unit is measured (LUFS/LKFS is based on a K-weighted calculation, RMS is simple average).
+The subtle differences are how the unit is actually measured (LUFS/LKFS is based on a K-weighted calculation, RMS is simple average).

   So, LUFS is about the perceived loudness according to the [Fletcher Munson curve](https://en.wikipedia.org/wiki/Equal-loudness_contour)